Siege of Sanaa (570)

-The siege of Sanaa is a battle fought in the 6th century by the Kingdom of Aksum and the Sasanian Empire.
+The siege of Sanaa is a pre-Islamic battle fought in the 6th century by the Kingdom of Aksum and the Sasanian Empire, during the Aksumite–Persian wars.
 It took place when the Sasanian under general Vahrez besieged the Aksumite city of Sanaa in 570.

+bn Hishām transmits a poem attributed to ʿAdī ibn Zayd describing the fall of the Aksumite kingdom following the Persian invasion.
+The poem includes the line: “On the day they call upon Āl Barbar and al-Yaksūm (Aksum), none of its fugitives shall escape.” the poem was made in reference to the joint axumite barbar retreat from Siege of Sanaa (570).